gzimbric/fblamobileapp2018/README.md

 Signing Fix
 -------------
 After downloading the .zip file you will most likely need to change the signing settings of the app.
- 1. Click 'fblamobileapp' at the top of the left sidebar with the blue project icon to the left of it.
+ 1. Click 'fblamobilequiz' at the top of the left sidebar with the blue project icon to the left of it.
  2. If done correctly, a new window will open.
-From the left sidebar of that window, look for 'fblamobileapp' under 'Targets' and click it.
+From the left sidebar of that window, look for 'fblamobilequiz' under 'Targets' and click it.
  3. Under 'General' look for 'Signing' and fix any signing issues by selecting/creating your own team.
 You may have to enter your Apple ID during this step.

 Software Used